ignotaC/smallsoft/README.md

 27. httphb_split - Splits http server answers to http header or the rest ( body )
                    For help simply run it without any arguments.
                    Example: http_serber_answer | httphb_split -h > httpheader_file
+28. fixedxarg - Program closly performs same task as xargs, BUT PROPERLY.
+                Each new line separates new argument.
+Empty lines creates '' Which normal xarg fails to catch.
+No options.
+Example: echo  "a\nb\nc\nd\n" | fixedxarg echo

 How to install?
 Run make in makefile directory.